yarafe/Test/FGT/FGT-backup/README.md

   We can restore faulty disks or replace disks.
 This method uses scheduled snapshots of Azure-managed disks.
 Snapshots provide fast, flexible disk-level recovery.
     - [Restore with Disks Snapshots](#restore-procedure-1)

-You can also back up only the FortiGate configuration as described in the [documentation](https://docs.fortinet.com/document/fortigate/7.6.4/administration-guide/702257)
+You can also back up only the FortiGate configuration as described in [Fortinet documentation](https://docs.fortinet.com/document/fortigate/7.6.4/administration-guide/702257).

 ## Backup FortiGate VM with Agentless Multi-Disk Crash-Consistent